Naomasa Sakonju

-Naomasa Sakonju (左近允 尚正, Sakonjō Naomasa) was a vice admiral in the Imperial Japanese Navy during World War II.
+Naomasa Sakonju (左近允 尚正, Sakonjō Naomasa) was a vice admiral in the Imperial Japanese Navy during World War II and a convicted war criminal.

 Biography

 A native of Kagoshima Prefecture, Sakonju was a graduate of the 40th class of the Imperial Japanese Navy Academy in 1912, placing 98th in a class of 144.
 He served his midshipman tour on the cruiser Soya, and battleship Suwo, and after commissioning as an ensign was assigned to Hashidate.

 As a sub-lieutenant he served on the Kasuga, Niitaka, Azuma, and destroyer Harukaze.

 After his promotion to lieutenant on 1 December 1919, he was assigned to the Tenryū, served a year as communications officer on Chichijima in the Ogasawara Islands, and returned to serve as communications officer on Mutsu, and seaplane tender Wakamiya.
 He was promoted to lieutenant commander in 1930, and was executive officer of the Kako in 1933.
 He held numerous staff positions thereafter, including that of naval attaché to Thailand from 1 September 1941.

 He was promoted to rear admiral on 15 October 1941, and continued to remain in Thailand until July 1943.

 He was assigned as commanding officer of the Cruiser Division 16 in September 1943, with the heavy cruiser Aoba as his flagship.
 CruDiv16 played an important role during many naval battles of World War II.

 In March 1944, CruDiv 16 was engaged in raiding Allied shipping (Operation SA No.1) between Aden and Fremantle.
 The 6,100-ton British steamer MV Behar, crewed mostly by Indian seamen, was sunk about midway between Ceylon and Fremantle on 9 March 1944.
 Following this attack, the squadron broke off its mission and returned to Batavia, as it was feared that Allied ships responding to the Behar's distress signal posed an unacceptable risk.
 The cruiser Tone took 114 survivors aboard.
 Admiral Sakonju directed that the prisoners should be "disposed of".
 Captain Haruo Mayuzumi on Tone requested clarification, and then requested clemency for the prisoners, at sea and again at anchor off Batavia.
 Sakonju again ordered that the prisoners should be eliminated, except for any specialists of intelligence value.
 Mayuzumi disembarked the women and some of the Indian crews first, then set out and carried out the order of executing the crews at sea during the night.
 Those killed included 10 of 14 officers on the MV Behar, and most of the Indian and British crew.
-The number of executed is reputed to be between 65 to at least 100.
+The number of executed is reputed to be between 65 and at least 100.